bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_flutter.md

 <img src="./exploring_bdk_flutter/bdk_flutter_tutorial_screen_createwallet.png" style="display: block; margin: 0 auto; zoom:50%;" />

-The wallet created is an HD wallet and the address displayed is the 0 index address for the wallet.
-The descriptors we specified for the wallet are using the derivation path, `m/84'/1'/0'/0`, for receive addresses and `m/84'/1'/0'/1` for change addresses.

 Before going forward, we need to create a `Blockchain` object as well.
 The Blockchain object will encapsulate the bitcoin node configuration which the wallet will use for syncing blocks and broadcasting transactions.

 Let's add an internal method to create and initialize the `Blockchain` object.